-*The start of the Pan-African Congresses is celebrated on this date in 1919.
-The Pan-African Congress was a series of eight meetings from 1919 to 2014.
-They addressed the issues facing Africa because of the Berlin Conference.
+*This date in 1919 marks the start of the Pan-African Congresses, a series of eight meetings from 1919 to 2014 that addressed the issues facing Africa after the Berlin Conference.

 The Pan-African Congress was a peacemaker.
 One of the group's significant demands was to end colonial rule and racial discrimination.
 It stood against imperialism, and it demanded human rights and equality of economic opportunity.
-The manifesto given by the Pan-African Congress included the political and economic demands of the Congress for a new world context of international cooperation.
+The manifesto given by the Pan-African Congress included the political and economic demands of the Congress for a new work of international cooperation.
 Colonial powers wanted native Africans to wait patiently for limited political concessions and better career opportunities.
 Because colonialism had been built on the foundation of capitalism, socialist ideas of equality and global collaboration appealed to these budding revolutionaries.

 The 1st Pan-African Congress (1919) in Paris, France, was organized by W. E. B. Du Bois and Ida Gibbs Hunt.
 She acted as the primary translator at the Congress.
 There were 57 delegates representing 15 countries attending.
-Their main task was petitioning the Versailles Peace Conference held in Paris then.
+Their main task was petitioning the Versailles Peace Conference held in Paris.
 Among their demands were that:

 · Africa is granted home rule, and Africans should take part in governing their countries as fast as their development permits until at some specified time in the future.